Capital One target of massive data breach

 Capital One, based in McLean, Virginia, said Monday it found out about the vulnerability in its system July 19 and immediately sought help from law enforcement to catch the perpetrator.

-According to the FBI complaint, someone emailed the bank two days before that notifying it that leaked data had appeared on the webhosting site GitHub.
+According to the FBI complaint, someone emailed the bank two days before that notifying it that leaked data had appeared on the code-hosting site GitHub, which is owned by Microsoft.

-And a month before that, the FBI said, a Twitter user who went by “erratic” sent Capitol One direct messages warning about distributing the bank’s data, including names, birthdates and Social Security numbers.
+And a month before that, the FBI said, a Twitter user who went by “erratic” sent another user direct messages warning about distributing the bank’s data, including names, birthdates and Social Security numbers.
+That user later reported the message to Capital One.

-“I’ve basically strapped myself with a bomb vest, (expletive) dropping Capital One’s dox and admitting it,” one said.
-“I wanna distribute those buckets I think first.”
+“Ive basically strapped myself with a bomb vest, (expletive) dropping capitol ones dox and admitting it,” one said.
+“I wanna distribute those buckets i think first.”

 Capital One said it believes it is unlikely that the information was used for fraud, but it will continue to investigate.
 The data breach affected about 100 million people in the U.S. and 6 million in Canada.

-Note: This story has been corrected to show Twitter messages were sent to a third party, not directly to Capital One.